radengoots/terraform-aws-codebuild-postgres-proxy-publisher/examples/simple/README.md

 #simple
-This is example of creating CodeBuild project for publishing rules-engine binary.
+This is example of creating CodeBuild project for publishing test binary.